sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/compensation/leveling-guide.md

    </td>
    <td>Thought leadership has led to visionary innovations, adoption of new methodologies, and/or strategic technical road maps.
 Opinion carries weight at the highest levels.
    </td>
-   <td>Years of experience not essential
+   <td>Years of experience not essential.
    </td>
-   <td>Visionary
+   <td>Visionary.
 <p>
-Major influence on company business and industry
+Major influence on company business and industry.
 <p>
-RARE: not all functions even have this level
+RARE: not all functions even have this level.
 <p>
-Often requires Exec approval
+Analogy: has sailed around the world twice in a boat they built themself.
    </td>
   </tr>
   <tr>